Birth control movement in the United States: Legalization and aftermath

-After World War II advocacy for reproductive rights transitioned into a new era which focused on abortion, public funding, and insurance coverage.
+After World War II and the Second Woman's Rights Movement, advocacy for reproductive rights transitioned into a new era which focused on birth control, abortion, public funding, and insurance coverage.

-Birth control advocacy also took on a global aspect as organizations around the world began to collaborate.
+Birth control advocacy took on a global aspect as organizations around the world began to collaborate.
+In the United States, Margaret Sanger was known for her advocacy for birth control and reproductive rights for women and was a prominent figure in the Second Women's Rights Movement which began during the 1960s to the early 1980s.
 In 1946, Sanger helped found the International Committee on Planned Parenthood, which evolved into the International Planned Parenthood Federation and soon became the world's largest non-governmental international family planning organization.
 In 1952, John D. Rockefeller III founded the influential Population Council.
 Fear of global overpopulation became a major issue in the 1960s, generating concerns about pollution, food shortages, and quality of life, leading to well-funded birth control campaigns around the world.
 In the early 1970s, the United States Congress established the Commission on Population Growth and the American Future (Chairman John D. Rockefeller III) to provide recommendations regarding population growth and its social consequences.
 The Commission submitted its final recommendations in 1972, which included promoting contraceptives and liberalizing abortion regulations, for example.
 The 1994 International Conference on Population and Development and the 1995 Fourth World Conference on Women addressed birth control and influenced human rights declarations which asserted women's rights to control their own bodies.

 In the early 1950s in the United States, philanthropist Katharine McCormick provided funding for biologist Gregory Pincus to develop the birth control pill, which was approved by the Food and Drug Administration (FDA) in 1960.
 The pill became very popular and had a major impact on society and culture.
 It contributed to a sharp increase in college attendance and graduation rates for women.
 New forms of intrauterine devices were introduced in the 1960s, increasing popularity of long acting reversible contraceptives.